-We define the binary variable $w_i$ to be $1$ iff color $i$ is used.
-Hence, the minimization task at hand over the $w_i's$ corresponds to finding the minimal coloring of $F$.
+We define the binary variable $w_i$ to be $1$ iff colour $i$ is used.
+Hence, the minimization task at hand over the $w_i's$ corresponds to finding the minimal colouring of $F$.
 Constraint (\ref{eq:ilp1}) defines the binary variable $x_{u,i}$ to be $1$ iff $\hat{z}_u = i$, i.e., indicating that $z_u \in P_i$.
-Constraint (\ref{eq:ilp2}) ensures that any variable is assigned to exactly one color.
-Constraint (\ref{eq:ilp3}) ensures that if there is some $z_u \in P_i$, then $w_i = 1$, since color $i$ is used.
-Constraint (\ref{eq:ilp4}) encodes the $(z_u \neq z_v)$ clauses in $F$, i.e., that $z_u,z_v$ are not assigned the same color.
+Constraint (\ref{eq:ilp2}) ensures that any variable is assigned to exactly one colour.
+Constraint (\ref{eq:ilp3}) ensures that if there is some $z_u \in P_i$, then $w_i = 1$, since colour $i$ is used.
+Constraint (\ref{eq:ilp4}) encodes the $(z_u \neq z_v)$ clauses in $F$, i.e., that $z_u,z_v$ are not assigned the same colour.
 Constraints (\ref{eq:ilp5}), (\ref{eq:ilp6}), (\ref{eq:ilp7}) and (\ref{eq:ilp8}) encode the $((z_u \neq z_v) \vee (z_k = z_l))$ clauses in $F$.

 In total, we get $M(4M+Q+1)+12R$ constraints and $2M(M+1)+5R$ variables, which are polynomial in the size of $F$.
 Thus $\tau_5$ is indeed computable in polynomial time.
 Now the solution transformation $g_2$ simply works by partitioning the variables $z_u, z_v$ into the same set iff $\hat{z}_u = \hat{z}_v$.
 Clearly, $g_2$ is computable in polynomial time.
 We show that $(\tau_5, g)$ is indeed a reduction of $\FC$ to $\ILP$ by proving an even stronger result: